jkltech/apertain-sdk-ios/README.md

 ## 2.2.
 Smart Rating Prompt (Objective-C Apps)

 	APTRateApp *rateApp = [[APTRateApp alloc] init];
-    [rateApp initRateMyAppWithViewDelegate:self title:@"A(P)ertain Title here"
+    [rateApp initRateMyAppWithViewDelegate:self title:@"Apertain Title here"
 								message:@"Rating prompt message here!!"];

 ### 3. APertain In-App Support Chat Interface

-A(P)ertain App Support Chat Interface provides a means messenger style communication (conversation) interface for the user and the Mobile Developer.
+Apertain App Support Chat Interface provides a means messenger style communication (conversation) interface for the user and the Mobile Developer.
 The below code provides a APertain Support icon view which when clicked will open up the In-App Support Chat Interface.

 As a developer you can place this view in any View of your choice to let the user open up the App Support Chat Interface with a customised title.